Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 ### Random

 Generates a new unique aircraft.
-Condition and wear are applied.
-Each component gets its own randomly drawn wear based on its lifetime and the aircraft’s overall wear and condition.
+Condition and wear settings are applied as chosen.

 ### Reference

-The variance system at initial spawn can be turned off with this checkbox, if desired.
-Components will then start with their mean value μ, without any variance.
+The aircraft used in this flight is the _reference aircraft_.

-That is, with the option checked the setting for condition, as well as wear and tear are ignored and disabled.
+This effectively ignores the settings for condition, as well as wear and tear.
 The aircraft will spawn with all properties set exactly as specified by the manufacturer and according to documentation, without any variance.

 This is especially interesting for competitions, where both sides should start with the same conditions for fairness.
 Or when performing tests and computing